 Risk management and stakeholder engagement are also integral to our sustainability policy.
 Robust risk management helps us to meet strategic targets and secure long-term growth.
 Providing reliable access to information means we can engage effectively with stakeholders.

-At the end of 2019, the Murmansk Commercial Seaport passed an inspection for compliance with the requirements of the international environmental standard and confirmed its compliance with international environmental certificate ISO 14001:2015.
+In 2020, the Murmansk Commercial Seaport passed an inspection for compliance with the requirements of the international environmental standard and confirmed its compliance with international environmental certificate ISO 14001:2015.
 Following an audit by experts from the ‘Clean Seas’ International Environmental Foundation, the port received the Platinum Certificate of Compliance with the ‘Clean Port’ environmental standard.